pgy2 am care

 The Specialty Ambulatory Care Clinic rotation will be a two-part rotation that will allow the resident to expand their breadth of clinical knowledge and learn the pharmacist’s role in a variety of specialty clinics.
 This is a selective rotation in which residents may choose to focus their learning in a single clinic each block, or may combine up to 3 specialty clinics in a block pending disease state complexity/compatibility and preceptor availability.

-Part I the resident will work closely with the specialty pharmacist to gain understanding of the specialized medications and become familiar with the structure, goals, and practices of a specialty pharmacy service.
+During Part I, the resident will work closely with the specialty pharmacist to gain understanding of the specialized medications and become familiar with the structure, goals, and practices of a specialty pharmacy service.
 This includes facilitating care of specialty patients, interacting with an interdisciplinary team, and abiding by regulatory agency guidelines.
 For Part II, the resident will serve as the primary preceptor for any pharmacy interns or PGY1s that are on rotation and take a primary role in facilitating the care of patients on the service.

 Primary Care